 A hit-and-run accident case can quickly become complicated, especially if you have sustained severe and life-long injuries.
 The insurance company will often fight to prevent its customers from receiving the promised coverage in a hit-and-run.
 However, they know that an attorney understands their tactics and won’t stand for getting the run-around.
 It is paramount that you have an experienced personal injury attorney who can help you navigate through the process from start to finish.

 Were you injured in a hit-and-run accident and need help dealing with the insurance companies?
-Contact Lehr Law over the phone at (858) 240-9993 or online for a free case evaluation.
+Contact Lehr Law over the phone at (858) 240-9993 or online for a case evaluation.